Final Fantasy Tactics A2: Grimoire of the Rift: Gameplay

 Unit abilities are tied to a character class-based Job system, with over fifty different Jobs; a unit's Job influences their abilities, and some Jobs are specific to the game's seven playable races.
 Job abilities are learned from armour and weapons equipped to a unit, with the types and number of skills learned enabling characters to switch Jobs.
 Jobs are drawn from the Tactics games and the wider Final Fantasy series, including close-quarters melee fighters such as Warrior and Soldier; ranged fighters such as the Archer and Sniper; and magic-based jobs such as White Mage, Black Mage and Summoner.
 The Summoner job allows a unit to summon Scions, powerful beings which deliver a cinematic attack which damages all enemies.

 A feature carried over from Final Fantasy Tactics Advance is the Law system.
 Each battle is supervised by a Judge, which imposes a randomised restriction on the battle such as not healing party members or refraining from using certain spells.
 Complying with the Law results in the party earning additional rewards at the battle's end, while breaking the Law causes the Judge to abandon the battle and leave defeated units unable to be revived until the battle ends.
-There are also zones in the game called "Jagd", where the Judges cannot go and fallen units are subject to permadeath.